Updated December 11, 2019

-In the winter, be extra mindful of extreme cold or drafts coming into the goose house.
-You will likely have to increase the insulation or bedding material in the goose house to keep it warmer. geese will generally adapt to the cold if they have to stay outside so long as you provide extra food for them.
+In cold climates, you’ll need to find a way to safely clean without forcing your residents to be stuck out in bitterly cold weather.
+Be extra mindful of extreme cold or drafts coming into the goose house.
+You will likely have to increase the insulation or bedding material in the goose house to keep it warmer.
 If you absolutely need to, employ a safe heat source, like a small ceramic heater, but be very careful as goose houses are incredibly susceptible to fire.

 Beginner’s Guide To Keeping Geese | Poultry Keeper (Non-Compassionate Source)